13078326j/Tut12-Group2/Report.md

 4. Prototype: Various models will be made to visualise the proposed system solution for the travel company.
 These include the use case, activity, class and collaborative diagrams.
 5. Test: Proposed logical solutions for the information system will be made sure that they satisfy the requirements and constant update iterations will also be made to continue agile development.
 ### Methodologies
 Agile scrum methodology was used to work on this information systems development project.
 It is a methodology that relies on incremental development.
 Usually each iteration consists of 2-4 week sprints where each sprints goal is to build the most important features of the system; to come out with a potentially delieverable product.
 Additional features are able to be built in based on stakeholder and customer feeback in betweens sprints.

 Other project management methods emphasize on building an entire product in one iteration from start to finish, however agile scrum methodology focuses on using several iterations of a product that provide stakeholders with highest value in the least amount of time.

 Agile Scrum also has several benefits.
 It encourages products to be built faster as each set of  goals has to be completed within its sprint time frame.
 Additionally it helps the project team to focus on current sprint objectives and increases productivity.

-For this project we used one week sprints for each weekly task except for the modelling which took 2.
-We had a backlog, sprints and scrum meetings.
+For this project we used one week sprints except sprint three which had two weeks as it was the largest section.
+The first sprint involved creating the empathy maps and establishing a foundation of future sprints.
+The second sprint involved writing POV and HMV statements, creating the product backlog, and beginning iterations of the report.
+The third sprint involved creating all the models required for the system, and also describing the solution benefits and failure consequences.
+The product backlog created also assisted in iterative design as well as the scrum meetings.

 ### Reflection
 The project started with understanding the assignment case study and the first stage of design thinking (empathy).
 Based on the discussion topic, we identified the stakeholders with and involed in the implementation of a call routing system for the travel company.